Royal Commission into Defence and Veteran Suicide: Background

-Between 1997 and 2020 there were 1,600 known cases of Defence and veteran suicides in Australia.
-The Federal Government resisted calls for the establishment of a Royal Commission, instead preferring establishing a permanent National Commissioner for veteran suicides.
+Between 1997 and 2020 there were 1,600 known cases of defence force personnel and veteran suicides in Australia.
+The federal government resisted calls for the establishment of a royal commission, instead preferring establishing a permanent National Commissioner for veteran suicides.
 A National Commissioner for Defence and Veteran Suicide Prevention was established in February 2020.
 The work of the National Commissioner for Defence and Veteran Suicide Prevention concluded on 15 September 2021.

 Following increased pressure from members of the public, on 22 March 2021, the motion to support the establishment of the Royal Commission into Defence and Veteran Suicide passed both the Senate and the House of Representatives.

-The Royal Commission into Defence and Veteran Suicide was established on 8 July 2021 by Letters Patent, pursuant to the Royal Commissions Act 1902.
-The Letters Patent appointed Nick Kaldas APM, James Douglas KC and Dr Peggy Brown AO as Royal Commissioners.
+The Royal Commission into Defence and Veteran Suicide was established on 8 July 2021 by letters patent, pursuant to the Royal Commissions Act 1902, and the commissioners were appointed.

 Powers

-The powers of Royal Commissions in Australia are set out in the Royal Commissions Act 1902 (Cth).
+The powers of Royal Commissions in Australia are set out in the Royal Commissions Act 1902.

 After a recommendation in the Interim Report, the Australian Government agreed to make legislative reform to provide stronger and broader protections to those who engage with the Royal Commission.
-On 30 March 2023, the Government expanded protections, with Royal Commissions Amendment (Enhancing Engagement) Bill 2023 becoming law.

-The amended legislation ensures any sensitive, personal or confidential information disclosed to the Commission is protected during and after the inquiry.
+On 30 March 2023, the Government expanded protections, and amended section 60Q (Protection of certain information given to the Defence and Veteran Suicide Royal Commission) of the Act.
+The amended legislation ensured that any sensitive, personal or confidential information disclosed to the commission was protected during and after the inquiry.

 On 14 September 2023, the Royal Commissions Amendment (Private Sessions) Bill 2023 passed in parliament.
 The new laws outlined in this bill allow royal commissions to appoint qualified and experienced senior staff members of royal commissions to conduct private sessions, in order to assist in workload.
 Prior to this, only royal commissioners were able to conduct private sessions, as outlined in the Royal Commissions Act 1902.